numalariamodeling/covid-chicago/experiment_configs/README.md

 - time_to_hospitalization
 - ...

-These parameters take a random uniform distributio, but other np.random distributions could be defined as well.
+These parameters take a random uniform distribution, but other np.random distributions could be defined as well.
 The number of samples drawn is specified in the experiment_setup_parameters, and full factorial among sample parameters is disabled.
 In order to repeat one of the sample parameters for all other variables, the parameter needs to be moved to the intervention_parameters.